Morest1124/JS-Fundamentals/README.md

-This prject is a fandamental basic of programing with java scripts
+This project is a fundamental part of learning programming with JavaScript